big-math-solutions/fix-array-length/README.md

 # fix-array-length
 list or array with fix length, the loop is iterated to maintain the length of array. node > 6 is required.
+Not dependencies.
 # install

 ```bash